wildfauve/discourse/README.md

 Discourse is a little platform gem that provides a wrapper around HTTP and other services like:
 + Circuit breaker (using the [Stoplight Gem](https://github.com/orgsync/stoplight))
 + Service discovery (using Consul, and the [Diplomat Gem](https://github.com/WeAreFarmGeek/diplomat)); but you'll need Consul deployed.
+But you can inject your own implementation.
-+ Make multiple HTTP requests
++ Multiple HTTP requests
-+ Even some caching, using the Faraday middleware (the [Faraday caching extension](https://github.com/plataformatec/faraday-http-cache)); although this does really work yet.
++ Even some caching, using the Faraday middleware (the [Faraday caching extension](https://github.com/plataformatec/faraday-http-cache)); although this doesn't really work yet.
+But you can add your own.

 ## Installation